 My experience using Duolingo to learn Italian – Does Duolingo work?

 I have been using Duolingo to learn Italian for about a year now.
-I have not been completely consistent during this time.
+I have not been consistent during this time.
 But I did build up a 206-day streak at one point!
 Yeah!
 Also, I confess that I have approached this venture in a more relaxed way.
 Hence, I only use the app for a few minutes once or twice a day on average.

 Duolingo supplies many of the tools needed for a successful venture.
 But, you also need to put the effort in on your part.
 The app gives you notes of advice that will further your progress.
 One of them is: testing to see how many phrases you can remember by the end of the lesson.
-Another one is repeating each phrase you hear out loud.
-There are also grammar tips at the beginning of each lesson.
+Another one is repeating each expression you hear out loud.
+There are also grammar tips at the beginning of each module.
 I found that writing these tips down also helped me absorb more information.

 But, I have not advanced much in the speaking or writing areas.
-I cannot form my own sentences or conversations (beyond the basics).
+I cannot form sentences of my own or conversations (beyond the basics).
 And this is one downside that I have noticed on the Duolingo app.
 The majority of the exercises consist of translating.
 You need to convert from the native language to the target language and vice versa.
 But it does not give much in the way of writing or answering in your own words.

 I am still only at the beginning of this journey.
 But I’m happy to say that Duolingo has helped me keep an interest far longer than I expected!
 As many have noticed, Duolingo is not a stand-alone app for learning a language in its entirety.
 In other words, you will need to complement this resource with others.
 This is especially true if your goal is to become completely fluent in the new language.
-To learn the productive skills of writing and speaking you will need other sources.
+To learn the productive skills of writing and speaking, you will need other sources.